handrenA/Password-generator/README.md

 # **Password generator**

 This program interacts with the user by letting it choose what kind of password they want.
-You can choose between the difficulty of _easy_, _medium_ or _hard_ which the creator of the program have decided what the definition they all have.
+You can choose between the difficulty of _easy_, _medium_ or _hard_ which the creator of the program have decided what definition they all have.

 ## **Definitions of password**
 - Easy - contains four digits and four letters with a total length of 8.\n